 A financial setback can provide you with the jolt you need to become a better investor and perhaps, ultimately, a richer one.

-At the very least, it’s an opportunity to assess where you went wrong and learn from the experience.
+At the very least, it’s an opportunity to assess your financial habits and see where you can improve.

 Good places to start empowering yourself are by reading: